13 January 26 - The Ultimate Grad Party Planning Guide

 • Balloons (weighted!)

-• ๐Ÿ“ธ Bonus: Set up a photo backdrop—guests will use it.
+Set up a photo backdrop.
+Guest will love it.

 Seating, Layout & Flow